lukso-network/docs/docs/tools/relayer-api/01-execute-transaction.md

 );
 ```

-Get the nonce from the KeyManager for the next transaction:
+Now we can get the nonce from the KeyManager for the next transaction.

 ```typescript
 const controllerAccount =